gamemanual0/gm0/source/docs/appendix/glossary.rst

         * Square shaft: commonly used in VEX products

     Shaft Collar
-        A shaft collar, which has a set screw, is fitted on to a shaft in order to secure parts.
+        A shaft collar, which has a :term:`set screw`, is fitted on to a shaft in order to secure parts.
-        Refer to “Set screw” for more information.

         .. image:: images/glossary/shaft-collar.png
             :alt: A shaft collar